Full Mouth Reconstruction vs. Smile Makeover

 Complete Smile Makeover Options in La Jolla

 Although full mouth reconstruction and smile makeover have similarities, they are performed with different goals in mind.
 Full mouth reconstruction is something you need, and a complete smile makeover is something you choose to have.
-Patients seeking smile makeover and full mouth reconstruction in La Jolla and the surrounding San Diego areas rely on the expertise of Dr. Weston Spencer for long-lasting results.
+Patients seeking smile makeover and full mouth reconstruction in La Jolla – North Pacific Beach rely on the expertise of Dr. Weston Spencer for long-lasting results.

 What Does Full Mouth Reconstruction Accomplish?